 After you have sent a broadcast, you can check back in later to analyze its performance.
 Here, you will be able to see who is interacting with your message, what those people are doing with it, and even how much revenue the message generated directly.

 Note: this feature is not accessible on the AWeber Free plan.
 Upgrade your account to unlock this feature and many more by clicking here, or by contacting our Customer Solutions team.

 Further instructions on how to upgrade your account if needed can be found here.

 Opening The Broadcast QuickStats Summary Page

-Once here, locate the "Sent" area located towards the bottom portion of the page.
+Once here, locate the "Sent" tab.
 Then, click "View Stats" for the broadcast message in question.
 This will direct you to the QuickStats summary page of your message.

 At the top of the page is an overview of your broadcast, showing the time it was sent, the lists it was sent to, how many bounces (undeliverable subscribers) there were, and the percentage of the list that complained your message was spam (try to keep this below 0.10%).